FDio/csit/docs/report/vpp_performance_tests/csit_release_notes.rst

    - **Added GTPU HW offload tests** for Intel e810 4p25ge NICs on 2n-icx
      testbeds.

+   - **Added Wireguard tests** for VPP software path (3n-icx, 3n-snr testbeds) and with built-in HW crypto QAT device (3n-snr testbed only).

    - **Reduction of tests**: Removed certain test variations executed iteratively for the report (as well as in daily and weekly trending) due to physical testbeds overload.